 Kesa is originally from Walker County, Alabama though she graduated high school in Texas and has lived in several other states.
 She is a graduate of the University of Alabama in Huntsville where she earned a degree in Political Science and English.
 Prior to attending Jones School of Law, Kesa lived in Washington, D.C. where she worked for a lobbying firm and national women’s leadership organization.
 She has attended the National Criminal Defense College in Macon, Georgia and the Santa Clara Death Penalty College in California.

-In her personal time Kesa enjoys writing blogs, collecting vinyl records and rare plants, remodeling old houses and buildings and developing courses that assist lawyers in opening small and solo firms.
+In her personal time Kesa enjoys writing blogs, collecting vinyl records and rare plants, remodeling old houses and buildings.
 Kesa is co-author of the compilation book, “Dear Dani”, a mentoring book written by a group of East Alabama female leaders.
 Johnston also has written several legal articles on various topics including antitrust law and criminal defense.

 Mary graduated from Riverdale Senior High School in Riverdale, Georgia and attended Clayton State College in Morrow, Georgia.
 She received extensive training at the National Center for Paralegal Training in Atlanta, Georgia.
 Mary and her husband Doug have two children, Natalie and Nathan.